Skip to main content

 Gravitational Potential Energy

 Gravitational potential energy (GPE) is the energy an object possesses due to its position in a gravitational field.
 It is calculated using the formula GPE = mgh, where m is mass, g is the acceleration due to gravity (approximately 9.81 m/s² on Earth), and h is the height above a reference point.
-In this scenario, the climber's change in height will directly affect her GPE.
+In this scenario, the climber's change in height directly affects her GPE.

 Recommended video: